-During this period, the moon wanes from nearly full to nearly fifty percent illuminated.
-This weekend the nearly full moon will lie in the sky most of the night making meteor observing difficult at best.
+During this period, the moon reaches its full phase on Sunday April 13th.
+At that time the moon will lie opposite the sun in the sky and will lie above the horizon all night long.
+As the week progresses the waning gibbous moon will rise later in the evening sky opening up a small window of opportunity to view meteor activity between dusk and moon rise.
+Unfortunately, this time of night usually provides the lowest meteor activity so only a few will be seen each hour.
 The estimated total hourly rates for evening observers this weekend should be near 1 as seen from mid-northern latitudes (45N) and 2 as seen from tropical southern locations (25S).
-For morning observers, the estimated total hourly rates should be near 3 as seen from mid-northern latitudes (45N) and 6 as seen from tropical southern locations (25S).
+For morning observers, the estimated total hourly rates should be near 3 as seen from mid-northern latitudes (45N) and 7 as seen from tropical southern locations (25S).
 The actual rates seen will also depend on factors such as personal light and motion perception, local weather conditions, alertness, and experience in watching meteor activity.
-Meteor rates are reduced during this period due to moonlight.
+Rates are reduced during this period due to moonlight.
 Note that the hourly rates listed below are estimates as viewed from dark sky sites away from urban light sources.
 Observers viewing from urban areas will see less activity as only the brighter meteors will be visible from such locations.

-The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning March 15/16.
+The radiant (the area of the sky where meteors appear to shoot from) positions and rates listed below are exact for Saturday night/Sunday morning April 12/13.
 These positions do not change greatly day to day so the listed coordinates may be used during this entire period.
 Most star atlases (available online and at bookstores and planetariums) will provide maps with grid lines of the celestial coordinates so that you may find out exactly where these positions are located in the sky.
 I have also included charts of the sky that display the radiant positions for evening, midnight, and morning.
 The center of each chart is the sky directly overhead at the appropriate hour.
 These charts are oriented for facing south but can be used for any direction by rotating the charts to the desired direction.
 A planisphere or computer planetarium program is also useful in showing the sky at any time of night on any date of the year.
 Activity from each radiant is best seen when it is positioned highest in the sky, either due north or south along the meridian, depending on your latitude.
 Radiants that rise after midnight will not reach their highest point in the sky until daylight.
 For these radiants, it is best to view them during the last few hours before dawn.
 It must be remembered that meteor activity is rarely seen at its radiant position.
 Rather they shoot outwards from the radiant, so it is best to center your field of view so that the radiant lies toward the edge and not the center.
 Viewing there will allow you to easily trace the path of each meteor back to the radiant (if it is a shower member) or in another direction if it is sporadic.
 Meteor activity is not seen from radiants that are located far below the horizon.
 The positions below are listed in a west to east manner in order of right ascension (celestial longitude).
 The positions listed first are located further west therefore are accessible earlier in the night while those listed further down the list rise later in the night.

-Radiant Positions at 21:00 Local Daylight-Saving Time
+Radiant Positions for 9pm Local Daylight-Saving Time

-Radiant Positions at 01:00 Local Daylight-Saving Time
+Radiant Positions for 1am Local Daylight-Saving Time

-Radiant Positions at 05:00 Local Daylight-Saving Time
+Radiant Positions for 5am Local Daylight-Saving Time